 1. What are Annuities?

-Annuities are very popular investments by the elderly, so they are a common part of the estate administration process.
+Annuities are very popular investments by the elderly, so they are common assets for survivors to deal with after the death of a loved one.
 A traditional annuity provides a regular income stream to the beneficiary for a term of years or for lifetime.
 Other “deferred” annuities permit accumulation of investment gains until a later date when payments to the beneficiary begin.
 The payment amount is calculated using the age and life expectancy of a person, who is referred to as the annuitant.
 The owner can be almost anyone, including a living trust, but is usually the annuitant.
 From an investment perspective, annuities can be very complicated.
 Although some annuities are very simple and easy to understand, the myriad of options and investment choices can make the topic very complex to even the most financially astute.

 2. Who inherits an Annuity after the annuitant dies?

-The good news is that annuities are not that complicated from an estate administration perspective.
+The good news is that annuities are not as complicated after the owner’s death as they are during lifetime.
 Every annuity has a beneficiary designation with a death beneficiary, which should be fairly simple to interpret.
 In most cases the death beneficiary is identified on the initial application, although the owner may change the beneficiary designation prior to death.
-The beneficiary of record must be confirmed by the annuity administrator.
+The beneficiary of record must be confirmed by the annuity company.

 In order to determine what the beneficiary receives, one must know whether the annuity was in the accumulation phase or payout phase at the annuitant’s death.